-You received stereotactic radiosurgery or radiotherapy, a form of radiation therapy that focuses high-powered x-rays onto a small area of your brain.
+You received stereotactic radiosurgery (SRS), or radiotherapy.
+This is a form of radiation therapy that focuses high-powered x-rays onto a small area of your brain or spine.

 If you had pins that held a frame in place, they will be removed before you go home.